-S.weetness is well known for its wines.
-The sweet taste is the fault of grapes for most types of wine.
-There is a lot of sugar in the grapes that splits the yeast into alcohol.
+Sweetness is well known for its wines.
+Most types of wine have a sweet taste because of grapes.
+A lot of sugar in the grapes splits the yeast into alcohol.
 Varietal sugars are left behind in grapes and yeast used to make the wine that your tongue can easily detect.
 If your language has seen these different sugars, the wine can stimulate sweetness in your mouth.

-Acidity, which influences the sugars, is another taste.
+Acidity, which influences sugars, is another taste.
 The overall taste of wine can be overwhelming with the right balance of acidity.
-The acidity flavor is well known to your tongue until you taste the wine that contains it.
+The acidity flavor is familiar to your tongue until you taste the wine that contains it.
 While wine is good for acidity, it has too much of a sharp taste.
-With correct concentrations, acidity brings the flavors of the grapes and berries to your mouth, which give you the perfect bite.
+With correct concentrations, acidity brings the flavours of the grapes and berries to your mouth, which gives you the perfect bite.

-Tannins, which are proteins found in grape and other fruit skins, are yet another taste influence.
-It gives a pleasant sensation to your tongue and provides feelings of different flavors when the wine has the right amount of tannins.
-When a wine grows old, the tannins break up in the bottle and make you feel softer.
+Tannins, proteins found in grape and other fruit skins, are yet another taste influence.
+It gives a pleasant sensation to your tongue and provides feelings of different flavours when the wine has the right amount of tannins.
+When a wine grows old, the tannins break up in the bottle, making you feel softer.
 For the taste of the wine, tannins are essential – whether the wine is aged correctly.

-The final wine flavor is oak.
+The final wine flavour is oak.
 Oak.
 White oak is inserted into the wine during its production process.
-It is transmitted during aging, as many wines spend a little time in oak barrels.
-The ability to extract the flavor depends on the time that the wine is left in an oak or cask barrel.
-Sometimes, the wine is aged just enough to taste the oak – and it gives the perfect feeling to the taste.
+It is transmitted during ageing, as many wines spend little time in oak barrels.
+The ability to extract the flavour depends on when the wine is left in an oak or cask barrel.
+Sometimes, the wine is aged just enough to taste the oak – and it gives the perfect taste.